 Thousands of young people, including Emily Price, have got their careers off to a flying start thanks to the traineeship programme.

-The 20-year-old, who is a keen coach, with a huge passion for sport, helped deliver PE lessons in local primary schools as a part of the traineeship and states that this has been a ‘vital’ part of her development.
+Emily, who is a keen coach, with a huge passion for sport, helped deliver PE lessons in local primary schools as a part of the traineeship and states that this has been a ‘vital’ part of her development.

 She said: “I’ve had a huge passion for sport since I was a little girl.
 I knew I really wanted to get into coaching, so to be given the opportunity by Latics was a real honour for me.